santhoshpemmaka/BT_Task/README.md

 # Front End Key Features:

+  * `The website is mobile responsive also.
+We can open mobile devices also, Using media query to implement mobile responsiveness.`

   * On the home page, there are options to log in as a Guest or an Admin.
   * When logging in as a Guest, the page redirects to the feedback page, where all fields are provided.
 After filling in the details, the user can click on the submit button.
   * A confirmation message is displayed to indicate that the data has been successfully stored on the server.